tasmota/docs/docs/Getting-Started.md

 1. Disconnect serial-to-USB adapter and power
 2. Bridge GPIO0 and GND (by pressing the on-board button or connection with a wire)
 3. Connect the serial-to-USB adapter to your computer
 4. After a few seconds disconnect GPIO0 from GND (release button or remove the wire connection).
-On devices that do not provide the GPIO0 connected button, it may be easier to leave the wired bridge in place throughout the entire flashing process (erase & upload).
-Doing so will not create any problems.
-After the firmware is uploaded successfully, remove the bridge.
-This allows the device to boot normally.
+On devices that do not provide the GPIO0 connected button, it may be easier and there are no problems leaving the wired bridge in place throughout the entire flashing process (erase & upload).
+After the firmware is uploaded successfully, remove the bridge so the device will boot normally into **run mode**.

 You can test whether your device is in Programming Mode by attempting to read information from the ESP82xx chip.
 This requires `esptool.py`.
 Instructions on installing and using `esptool` are provided [below](#esptoolpy).
 For example (`COM5` will be your COM port):